eye-division/johncammack/_publications/basic-accounting-community-organizations.md

     resize_style: contain
     mime_type: image/jpeg
 _comments:
-  permalink: Be careful editing this
+  permalink: Web page address - be careful editing this
-  main_image_path: Image used to represent your gallery
+  main_image_path: Book cover image
+  article: check this if the publication is an article
+  buy_url: Web address for purchasing the book
 ---

 The success of any venture, whatever its size, depends on proper financial control.
 This book offers a step-by-step guide to basic accounting and financial management techniques.
 It is written in plain language for people who have no previous experience of accounting and book-keeping.
 Using simple case studies, the author shows how to construct a budget and cash-flow forecast; record and control cash payments; draw up an analysed cash book, and a receipts and payments account; operate a bank account; and prepare a budget and actual statement.
 Each section is followed by activities to practise the material covered.